jiweiqi/covid19-mobility/README.md

 # Project the Impact of COVID-19 on U.S. Motor Gasoline Demand

+Read our paper in **Nature Energy** [Machine learning model to project the impact of COVID-19 on US motor gasoline demand](https://www.nature.com/articles/s41560-020-0662-1)

 ## About of the Project

 During this COVID-19 pandemic, we have seen a significant drop in mobility and fuel demand.
 We take a machine learning approach to understand the impact of COVID-19 statistics and states policy on personal mobility.
 We also build a model to connect the mobility changes to fuel demand changes.
 We then take the projected COVID-19 infection case numbers from the epidemiology model as inputs to predict future trends of mobility and fuel demand.